SanliFaez/OS4Physicists/CourseDevelopment/Week3/Lecture3.md

 If they want, they can also get in touch with the contact person (communicated by the coordinators) of their big collaboration, if they have questions.

 ### Lecture format
-The lecture will start with a (prerecorded) video lecture by [Dr Niels Martens](https://www.uu.nl/staff/ncmmartens), who will discuss the epistemology of scientific collaborations.
-He will discuss examples of 'big science' projects such as CERN and the Next Generation Event Horizon Telescope (ngEHT).
+The lecture will start with a two-part (prerecorded) video lecture by [Dr Niels Martens](https://www.uu.nl/staff/ncmmartens), who will discuss the epistemology of scientific collaborations.

+In the first part of the lecture (See [this Youtube link](https://www.youtube.com/watch?v=M1giIxeLuIg)), he discusses examples of 'big science' projects such as CERN and the Next Generation Event Horizon Telescope (ngEHT).

-He will especially focus on ways to manage the large number of co-authors that are involved in these projects and how to create policies for giving just credit.
+In the second part of the lecture (see [this YouTube link](https://www.youtube.com/watch?v=DRt1uTytWf8)), he especially focuses on ways to manage the large number of co-authors that are involved in these projects and how to create policies for giving just credit.

 ### Assignment